paulocts/themosia2026-cg-interfaces/hands_on/01_build_slabs/README.md

 - **Core vs surface beads**
   - **Core beads** represent the bulk of the solid and provide mechanical stability.
-  - **Surface beads** (top and bottom layers) define the effective surface chemistry experienced by the liquid.
+  - **Surface beads** (top and bottom layers) define the effective surface chemistry experienced by the ionic liquid.

 - **Bonded solid network**
   Beads within a cutoff distance are connected by harmonic bonds, forming a mechanically stable solid.